(This was originally a pinned thread on the MOUL forum)

 - Once the Installer is done, ignore the logs again, click Browse, select UruLauncher.exe and click Choose.
 Check that the wrapper is using “/Program Files/Uru Live/UruLauncher.exe” (you can also just type that line in the Windows EXE field) and close Wineskin.
 You can now use the wrapper as a standard application.

-- The first time you will launch it, it will take some time, as the Launcher will download 2–3 GB of updates.
+- The first time you will launch it, it will take some time, as the Launcher will download about 1.2 GB of data.

 - Optional cosmetic tips: from the Advanced panel (see point 5), type e.g. “Uru Live” in the Menubar Name field and “1.918” in Version (as a reminder of the current version); from Set Screen Option uncheck Decorate windows (as sometimes this option hides alert boxes).
 Drag the Extra Gamma Correction cursor to the right you you want to brighten up the environments.